tikei/CarND-Term1-P5/writeup.md

 ---

-###Discussion
+### Discussion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
+#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 I experimented with various parameters (from the number and type of images, to HOG and classifier parameters).
 I limited the area in the image where detections can occur in order to speed up the algorithm and also varied the size of the area depending on the scale at which detection can occur (vehicles further away can be detected only at smaller scales, while those near can be detected with larger scales).
 I also implemented an identification and tracking of individual vehicles.
 Each new detection then is allocated to previously detected cars if it overlaps with the previously detected bounding box of the car (using Intersection over Union algorithm).
 Then to present a smooth bounding box around the car, I averaged the bounding box for the individual car over the last n detections.